jamayoral/mfe-cli/README.md

 node index.js
 ```

 This will run a MFE CLI Generator (node app located in the `./index.js` directory) that will generate a new remote (MFE) based on a set of 3 questions.
-Under the hood this CLI Generator clones a [template repository](https://github.com/jamayoral/mfe-template) and renames the content of certain files to match the prompts.
+Under the hood this MFE CLI Generator clones a [template repository](https://github.com/jamayoral/mfe-template) and renames the content of certain files to match the prompts.

 After generating a new remote (MFE), make sure to update the port numbers, as follows: